indykiss/DataStructures-Algos/System design practice/Sys_des.md

 - In parallel: Avail increases when 2 components aren't 100% available are in parallel.
 Covers for each other basically

+# Reliability vs availability
+- A reliable system is always available (but not vice versa)
+- Availability can be maintained by redundancy
+- Reliable software is more profitable bc proviging same service requires less backup

 # Domain name system
 DNS translates a domain name like www.example.com to an IP address.
 An IP address is a uniq address that IDs a device on the internet's location and makes the device accessible for communication.